GlobetrotterTravel/GlobetrotterTravel.github.io/iris/resource-types/persons.md

 A manager `person` can be assigned to a `person` when the manager meets the following criteria:

-The manager is active
+* The manager is active
-The manager belongs to the same tenant as the person The manager belongs to the same organization as the person.
+* The manager belongs to the same tenant as the person
+* The manager belongs to the same organization as the person.

-If a manager is assigned to a `person` and is then deleted, the `person's` manager is set to `null`.
+If a manager is assigned to a `person` and is then deleted, the `person's` manager is removed.

+## Moving a person to another organization

+A person may move to another organization, provided:

+* The destination organization exists
+* The destination organization is active
+* The destination organization is in the same tenant as the current organization.

+When a person moves organizations, any manager set on that person is removed.